DecisiveAI/mdai-docs/src/install/local/cli-install.md

 ## Manage MDAI cluster

 Our CLI has a sample cluster defined and built in into installation process.
-It stars two replicas of "gateway" OTEL collectors.
+It starts two replicas of "gateway" OTEL collectors.
 Let's check OTEL collectors configuration by running:
 ```Shell
 mdai get --config otel